HarveyBurton96/battleships/README.md

 - Checked the inputs by giving invalid inputs that were: empty inputs, numbers greater than the range, and invalid strings.
 - The program was tested in my local terminal and the Code Institute Heroku terminal.

+## Libraries used

+In this project I used 4 libraries:

+- The random library was imported to produce the random numbers for the ship coordinates and to choose the computers next move.
+- The time library was imported to use the sleep function to slow the speed of the text being printed.
+- The gspread was imported to manipulate the spreadsheet containing the username and passwords and the users scores.
+- The google.oauth2.service_account import Credentials was used to connect the code to the Microsoft spreadsheet.

 ## Bug

 When testing the project, I noticed that sometimes the game wouldn't end even after every coordinate had been fired on.
 After investigating I discovered the random numbers were generating randomly twice.
 This explained why the error was not appearing every time I tested the game.

 ![Pre bug fix screenshot](assets/images/pre%20bug%20fix.png)

 I was able to solve this issue by checking the generated coordinates had not already been generated for that round.
-I also moved the code into its own function to reduce the repeating code.
+I also moved the code into its own function to reduce the repeating code and to incorporate Object-oriented programming method.

 ![Post bug fix screenshot](assets/images/post%20bug%20fix.png)

 When testing I also found an issue where if the game reached the final few spots on the board the run time would take a while.
 This was because I had originally set up the computer to randomly generate moves the same way I generated the ship placement.
-This meant that when there was only a few valid options it would take a long time to randomly land on those unused coordinates.
+This meant that when there were only a few valid options it would take a long time to randomly land on those unused coordinates.
 To resolve this issue, I simply gave the computer all the possible moves at the start and let it randomly use and remove the remaining coordinates.
 This drastically increased the run time for the game in the later stages.

 ![Computer move generator list screenshot](assets/images/computer%20move%20generator%201.png)